0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 }
 ```

-The only changes to the end section of the code, are the use of the shell codes byte array name.
+The end section of the code we change the byte array name.

 ```csharp
 // === Process injection === \\